janpetzold/prince2-foundation-summary/README.md

 - PB needs to "allow" the project to continue via signing off the PID

 #### Controlling a stage ####
-- purpose: assign and monitor work, deal with issues, take corrective action, report progress to PB/stakeholders (communication)
+- purpose: assign and monitor work (review WP status), deal with issues, take corrective action, report progress to PB/stakeholders (communication)
 - objectives: focus on delivery, control risks and issues, keep BC under review, deliver products to agreed quality within cost and time and achieve benefits
 - main input documents are Stage Plan and PID
 - monitoring via Checkpoint Reports and Quality Register (and other registers)